jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 3.0.2
+  * Bug fix: Using a CustomReader in a Collection with at least two identical elements causes an exception (submitted by @KaiHufenbach).
  * 3.0.1
   * Added new flag `JsonWriter.WRITE_LONGS_AS_STRINGS` which forces long/Long's to be written as Strings.
 When sending JSON data to a Javascript, longs can lose precision because Javascript only maintains 53-bits of info (Javascript uses IEEE 754 `double` for numbers).
 The precision is lost due to some of the bits used for maintaining an exponent.
 With this flag set, longs will be sent as Strings, however, on return back to a Java server, json-io allows Strings to be set right back into long (fields, array elements, collections, etc.)
  * 3.0.0